.png)

 Alto Adige as a Dining Region

 Nals sits within one of Italy's most concentrated zones of serious food and wine, a fact that the valley views from the restaurant reinforce in the most literal way: the vineyards you drive through on the way up are part of the same agricultural system that supplies the kitchen.
-Alto Adige produces some of Italy's most considered white wines , Pinot Grigio, Gewürztraminer, Kerner , and the food culture has developed in parallel with that winemaking discipline.
+Alto Adige produces some of Italy's most considered white wines, Pinot Grigio, Gewürztraminer, Kerner, and the food culture has developed in parallel with that winemaking discipline.
 Seasonal, altitude-influenced, influenced equally by Austrian and Italian tradition, it is a cuisine that rewards restaurants willing to stay within its logic rather than trying to transcend it.

-For visitors building a broader Alto Adige itinerary, our full Nals restaurants guide covers the range across the area.
-For those planning further afield in Italy's serious regional dining circuit, the contrast between Apollonia's register and that of addresses like Dal Pescatore in Runate, Uliassi in Senigallia, Reale in Castel di Sangro, Enoteca Pinchiorri in Florence, Enrico Bartolini in Milan, Quattro Passi in Marina del Cantone, or Casa Perbellini 12 Apostoli in Verona is instructive.
+For visitors planning a broader Alto Adige itinerary, the full Nals restaurants guide covers the range across the area.
+For those looking further afield in Italy's regional dining circuit, the contrast between Apollonia's register and that of addresses like Dal Pescatore in Runate, Uliassi in Senigallia, Reale in Castel di Sangro, Enoteca Pinchiorri in Florence, Enrico Bartolini in Milan, Quattro Passi in Marina del Cantone, or Casa Perbellini 12 Apostoli in Verona is instructive.
 Those kitchens operate in the €€€€ bracket with a creative ambition that is entirely different in kind.
 Apollonia's value is precisely that it does not operate in that register: it focuses on a narrower, more specific set of ingredients and traditions and executes them with the consistency that two consecutive Bib Gourmand awards verify.

-Regional cuisine restaurants across the Alpine arc that share this sourcing-first approach , such as Fahr in Künten-Sulz and Gannerhof in Innervillgraten , operate on similar principles: a defined territory, a seasonal calendar, and cooking that reflects both rather than working against them.
+Regional cuisine restaurants across the Alpine arc that share this sourcing-first approach, such as Fahr in Künten-Sulz and Gannerhof in Innervillgraten, operate on similar principles: a defined territory, a seasonal calendar, and cooking that reflects both rather than working against them.
 Apollonia belongs to this tradition.

 Planning a Visit